hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

 - Benefit of deploy with Kubernetes
 - Benefit of deploy with Ezmeral

+# Take away

-"Mapping Kubernetes se5rvices to HPE Ezmeral Runtime Gateway gives you x, y, z.
+Mapping Kubernetes services to HPE Ezmeral Runtime gateway gives you a single point of secure access to the platform, which also provides load-balancing.
 As you can see from what we just went through, it really isn't that hard.
-And it gives you the benefit of a, b, c.
 Try it for yourself.
 After playing around with this, if you would like to clean up the application, remember to delete both the services and the deployment.
-Stay tuned to the HPE DEV blog to learn more on other HPE Ezmeral Runtime related topics." (and then link to the DEV blog)
+Stay tuned to the [HPE DEV blog](https://developer.hpe.com/blog) to learn more on other [HPE Ezmeral Runtime](https://developer.hpe.com/platform/hpe-ezmeral-runtime/home/) related topics.

-"Mapping Kubernetes services to HPE Ezmeral Runtime gateway gives you x, y, z.
-As you can see from what we just went through, it really isn't that hard.
-And it gives you the benefit of a, b, c.
-Try it for yourself.
-After playing around with this, if you would like to clean up the application, remember to delete both the services and the deployment.
-Stay tuned to the HPE DEV blog to learn more on other HPE Ezmeral Runtime related topics." (and then link to the DEV blog)

-"Mapping Kubernetes services to HPE Ezmeral Runtime gateway gives you x, y, z.
-As you can see from what we just went through, it really isn't that hard.
-And it gives you the benefit of a, b, c.
-Try it for yourself.
-After playing around with this, if you would like to clean up the application, remember to delete both the services and the deployment.
-Stay tuned to the HPE DEV blog to learn more on other HPE Ezmeral Runtime related topics." (and then link to the DEV blog)